 I and my colleagues have thought that Singapore Airlines has been the best at Customer Service.
 However, the lack of concern for the customer on recent flights, and particularly a customer call, will lead me to begin flying other airlines if I do not hear an appropriate response from you.
 The whole chain of events that happened was simply a total lack of respect for the convenience and service to the customer.

 It is unfortunate that my brother's vacation had to end on such a note.
 Does Singapore Airlines really not care if customers call for help?
 It doesn't make me feel like I am very valuable to your company.
 I can't understand as a person working related to customer.
 I think that my brother and I deserve to apology from you for your company's irresponsibility and their rudeness and impolite manners.
 All we received were apologies that did nothing to make up for the impact it had on us.

+At the very least I would like a response from your company regarding this incident and I would like the following: 1.
+I think that Singapore Airlines should be aware of travelers that want to get right service with right manner at right time.
+I would like your company to make some adjustments to your employees' manner responding to customer's demand.
 2. To resolve the problem, I would appreciate some sort of compensation, not only $400 that you promised but also whether it is monetary or free ticket, whatever you deem necessary for a matter such as this.
 I feel that we should be offered a refund for the inconvenience.

 I expect to hear from you soon.
 Thank you for taking the time to read this letter.

 PEARL RIVER, LOUISIANA -- Singapore Airlines is one of the absolute best airlines I know.
 I say that with confidence, because I have flown close to 400,000 miles in SQ business class during the last 2 years.
 Impeccable service, wonderful staff on board, wonderful staff on the ground, absolutely reliable, on time, A+ baggage handling.
 Thank you!